Grey's Anatomy: Filming locations and techniques

 The Space Needle, in Seattle, is the background to many exterior shots.

 Rhimes initially considered setting the medical drama in her hometown, Chicago, but ultimately decided on Seattle to distinguish Grey's Anatomy from the Chicago-based series ER.

 Fisher Plaza, the former headquarters of Fisher Communications (now merged into Sinclair Broadcast Group) and home to Sinclair's ABC-affiliated KOMO radio and television stations in Seattle, is used for some exterior shots of Grey Sloan Memorial Hospital.
 Notably, air ambulances land on the KOMO-TV news copter's helipad, suggesting the hospital's proximity to the Space Needle (located across the street from Fisher Plaza), the Seattle Monorail, and other iconic landmarks.

 However, the hospital used for most exterior and some interior shots is not located in Seattle; these scenes are filmed at the VA Sepulveda Ambulatory Care Center in North Hills, Los Angeles, California, and shots from an interior walkway occasionally show dry California mountains in the background.
+Most scenes are filmed at The Prospect Studios in Los Feliz, Los Angeles, just east of Hollywood, where Grey's Anatomy occupies six sound stages.
+Some outdoor scenes are shot at Warren G. Magnuson Park in Seattle.

 The exterior of Meredith Grey's house, also known as the Intern House, is a real location.
 In the show, Grey's home address is 613 Harper Lane, though this is not a real address.
-The physical house is located at 303 W. Comstock St., in the Queen Anne, Seattle, Washington.
+The physical house is located at 303 W. Comstock St., in Queen Anne, Seattle, Washington.

-Most scenes are filmed at The Prospect Studios in Los Feliz, Los Angeles, just east of Hollywood, where Grey's Anatomy occupies six sound stages.
-Some outdoor scenes are shot at Warren G. Magnuson Park in Seattle.
 Many of the props used in the show are functional medical equipment, including a working MRI machine.
 When asked about operating room scenes, Sarah Drew (who plays April Kepner) said:

 We work with bovine organs, which is cow's organs, The smell is repulsive and makes us all gag.
 And we use an actual soldering tool to solder the organs.
 It smells like burning flesh.
 There's also a lot of silicone and blood matter, red jello mixed with blood and chicken fat.
 It's pretty gross.

 Costumes are used to differentiate between attending surgeons and residents: attending surgeons wear navy blue scrubs, while residents wear light blue scrubs.
 The series is filmed using a single-camera setup, similar to many other dramas.
 Grey's Anatomy often utilizes the "walk-and-talk" filming technique, a method popularized by earlier series such as St. Elsewhere, ER, and The West Wing.